-Choosing the right alloys, whether aluminium or magnesium, is crucial for achieving the best end result.
+Choosing the right alloys, whether aluminium or magnesium, is crucial for achieving the best precision extrusion profiles.
 Numerous factors play a role in choosing the preferred materials.
 The key question is: For what aerospace applications are the components going to be used?
 Mifa supplies both to passenger aircraft as well as military aircraft.

 Many aerospace customers ask for a specific alloy when placing an order.
-We then always respond with the following counter-question: Why do you want to make the product specifically with this alloy?
-Another alloy might be a better choice to consider for the aerospace industry.
+We then always respond with the following counter-question: Why do you want to make the product specifically with this aviation alloy?
+Another aerospace alloy might be a better choice to consider for the task at hand.

 Choosing the right aerospace aluminium alloy depends on several factors, the most important of which is the purpose of the product (this also applies to other sectors).
 This key question then leads on to other further questions:

 - How strong does the final product need to be?

 - Is the component going to be visible or not?
 In other words: Is it important that the surface looks good?

 - Does it need to be (highly) corrosion resistant?